tbutler1132/becoming-engine/docs/civilizational-horizon.md

 - **Shared Episodes**: The group can open bounded interventions together.
 "We're exploring X for 6 weeks" with explicit closure.
 - **Shared Models**: Explicit beliefs that evolve.
 "We learned that Y doesn't work for us."
 Tribal knowledge that compounds.
 - **Signal Networks**: Multiple tribes can coordinate without merging.
 Intent, status, completion—not surveillance.
+- **Creative Artifact Sharing**: Groups produce creative artifacts collaboratively (not as individuals competing for attention).
+When Episodes close, groups emit "completion" signals with artifacts attached.
+Other groups consume signals they care about—pull-based discovery, not algorithmic feeds.
+Quality emerges from regulation and explicit learning, not engagement metrics or ranking algorithms.

+**The consolidation effect**: By operating at the group level (50-150 people) rather than individual level, the system naturally consolidates content.
+Instead of thousands of individuals producing fragmented output, you have dozens of groups producing curated, collaborative artifacts.
+This reduces quantity and increases quality—not through competition, but through natural social dynamics and shared stewardship.

 **Civilizational function:** Demonstrate that groups can coordinate without becoming corporations.
 That shared work doesn't require hierarchical optimization.
 That "tribe" is a real organizational form, not nostalgia.
+That creative collaboration can happen without social media capture mechanics.

 **Success marker:** 10-50 functioning "tribes" (studios, collectives, cooperatives, research groups) that use shared Becoming Engines as their coordination layer.
 They outperform comparable groups on sustainability, creative output, and member wellbeing.
+Groups share artifacts with each other through signals, creating a network of creative work without engagement loops or attention optimization.

 **Anti-capture check:** Tribes must not become cults.
 The system must support exit.
 Boundaries are explicit, not coercive.
+Artifact sharing must remain pull-based (groups opt-in to see others' work), never push-based feeds optimized for engagement.
+No hidden scoring, no ranking algorithms, no comparison dynamics that pressure behavior.

 ---